mondrake/drudbal/README.md

 Very rough instructions to install Drupal from scratch with this db driver under the hood:

-1. Requirements:
-    * PHP 8.1+
-    * latest Drupal development branch code, 11.x
-    * codebase built via Composer

-2. Get the DruDbal module from Packagist via Composer, it will install Doctrine DBAL as well:
+1. Get the DruDbal module from Packagist via Composer, it will install Doctrine DBAL as well:
   ```
   $ composer require mondrake/drudbal:dev-master
   ```

-3. Launch the interactive installer.
+2. Launch the interactive installer.
 Proceed as usual and when on the db selection form, select 'Doctrine DBAL' and enter a 'database URL' compliant with Doctrine DBAL syntax. __Note:__ the driver works only with _mysql, mysqli, oci8 or sqlite_ DBAL drivers.

 ![configuration](https://cloud.githubusercontent.com/assets/1174864/24586418/7f86feb4-17a0-11e7-820f-eb1483dad07f.png)

-4. If everything goes right, when you're welcomed to the new Drupal installation, visit the Status Report.
+3. If everything goes right, when you're welcomed to the new Drupal installation, visit the Status Report.
 The 'database' section will report something like: